nqoptik/computer_graphics_basic/draw_circle/README.md

-# Draw a cicle using Midpoint algorithm
+# Draw a circle using Midpoint algorithm

 ## Build project
 Build project with cmake: